 A dented reputation on damage

 In June 2017, Trading Standards investigated Europcar UK after allegations that the company had been systematically overcharging customers for repairs, raking in profits via secret agreements with its suppliers.
-That investigation, now in the hands of the Serious Fraud Office, could well end up costing the company around £30m.
+That investigation could well end up costing the company around £30m.
 Europcar told us it is ‘fully cooperating with the authorities.’
 But is Europcar UK just the tip of the iceberg?

 Which? reader Roger Barber hired a Peugeot 3008 at Stansted Airport from Green Motion.
 When he returned the car he was directed to an imperceptible door dent and a small bumper scratch.
 The bill came to over £850, but according to our experts, it could have cost as little as £186 to make these repairs.